hiteshvaidya/sentiment_analysis/README.md

 ## Overview

 This repository contains code for sentiment analysis on a dataset of mobile reviews.
 The dataset is downloaded from Kaggle.
-The code is developed entirely using [Scikit learn](http://scikit-learn.org/stable/index.html).
+The code is developed using [Scikit learn](http://scikit-learn.org/stable/index.html).
-The code uses following algorithms: <br>
+It uses following algorithms: <br>
 - Bag of Words
 - Multinomial Naive Bayes
 - Logistic Regression
 - Support Vector Machine
 - Random Forest
 - Decision Tree

+Also, it has visualisation of data and the knowledge obtained from it.

 ## Dependencies